Chinese Spinach Benefits and Recipe (Yin Sai, Edible Amaranth)

-It is inexpensive and easily available in most markets and are good enough reasons for you to try Chinese Spinach or Amaranth.
+It is inexpensive and easily available in most markets and is good enough reasons to try Chinese Spinach or red leaf vegetable amaranth.

-The leaves and its tender stems are the edible portion.
+The leaves and its tender stems are the edible portions.

 In some other varieties of amaranths, they are grown and harvested for their seeds.

-These seeds are eaten as grains and because of its high nutritional value and cheap production cost, it is now claimed to be the crop of the future.
+These seeds are eaten like grains and because of its high nutritional value and cheap production cost, it is now claimed to be the crop of the future.

 How to Clean Chinese Spinach